soundasleep/jevon.org/wiki/genderqueer/what-is.md

 * Having an overlap of gender, sexuality or sex
 * People who "queer" gender through physical and/or political expression and/or self-identity

-Optimistically, genderqueer is a place where diverse gender identities are explored, shared, respected and encouraged. [[Genderqueer/Am I?|There is *no* single definition or checklist for being genderqueer.]]
+Optimistically, genderqueer is a place where diverse gender identities are explored, shared, respected and encouraged.
+[There is *no* single definition or checklist for being genderqueer.](genderqueer/am-i-.md)

-*For example,* I identify with the androgyne, non-gendered, genderfluid, non-binary, [[Genderqueer/Transgender|transgendered]] and queer labels.
+*For example,* I identify with the androgyne, non-gendered, genderfluid, non-binary, [transgendered](genderqueer/transgender.md) and queer labels.
 I try not to let binary gender roles define how I should act; I just try to be myself and act the way that I want to act, regardless of roles.

-==Was that so difficult?==
+## Was that so difficult?
 Many people struggle with the concept of gender, of genderqueer people, or of non-conforming gender.
 Everybody is different and will have different reasons for disliking the concept, but some of the most common are:

 *Fear of the unknown.* Some people may not know anything about gender or genderqueer people.
 There are so few publicly genderqueer people that it is hard to normalise the concept.
 Hopefully reading up on resources and sites like this one will provide useful and practical information to reduce this fear.